 |WD 1TB My Book||External||WDBACW0010HBK-NESN||2.6 pounds|

-Perhaps you’ve been asked by an inquisitive nine-year old, “How much does a cloud weigh?”
-If you answered, “its heavy” and then changed the subject perhaps we can help, although there seems to be very different answers to this supposedly simple question.
+Perhaps you’ve been asked by an inquisitive nine-year-old, “How much does a cloud weigh?”
+If you answered, “its heavy,” and then changed the subject, perhaps we can help—although there seem to be very different answers to this supposedly simple question.

 |How much does a cloud weigh?|